 Understanding your rate

-Businesses covered by our workplace injury and illness insurance are paying a rate that reflects their industry and experience.
+Businesses covered by our workplace injury and illness insurance pay a rate that reflects their industry and experience.

 Your premium rate is set using a two-step approach